Test Separators for Well Testing FAQ

 How is the flow data captured?

 Test separators typically range from small 24" OD (outside diameter) by 8' long s/s (seam-to-seam) to very large 60" OD x 20' s/s units.
 The bigger the unit, the larger the flow it can separate.
 For instance a 30” x 10’ x 1440# psi wp (working pressure) unit can separate 6,250 barrels of oil and water (combined) per day and 27 MMSCFD of natural gas at 1 minute retention time.
 If you are unsure what size separator you need, please contact Mountain Equipment and provide the projected flow rates you will need to handle for the reservoir you intend to test in.
-If you don’t know the projected flow rates, ask the Company Man or reservoir geologist.
+If you don’t know the projected flow rates, ask the Company Man, reservoir geologist, or well tester.
 Click here for In Stock test separators.

 What is the difference between a 3-phase and 4-phase Test Separator?